cortinico/cortinico.github.io/_posts/2019-11-05-calling-the-kotlin-opensource-developers.md

 [**You can find the official Call for paper here.**](https://lists.fosdem.org/pipermail/fosdem/2019q4/002931.html)

 There is still time to submit a session for the Kotlin DevRoom.
-Don't miss the opportunity to be part of the speakers linuep of the first Kotlin DevRoom.
+Don't miss the opportunity to be part of the speaker lineup of the first Kotlin DevRoom.

 We welcome any talk proposals about Kotlin-related projects.

 Topics of interest include:

 * Kotlin Language